 In general, as comfort increases in sleeping mats, weight increases too.
 If you are car camping or static camping, this will be largely irrelevant – if you are backpacking or cycle touring, you will need to be very careful with the weight and packed volume of the mat you choose.
-One word of caution – some ultra-lightweight sleeping mats use very thin face fabrics: 30 Denier or even 20 Denier.
-Sea to Summit’s mats use a 40 Denier face fabric and have a lifetime warranty against manufacturing and material defects.
+One word of caution – some ultra-lightweight sleeping mats use very thin face fabrics and thin urethane airproof barriers.
+Sea to Summit’s mats use a 30/40 D face fabric with the most reliable urethane laminate technology available, and have a lifetime warranty against manufacturing and material defects.

 (a) How much insulation do I need? – (b) How important is packed volume and quietness?

 The insulation value of a mat can be measured and expressed as an R-Value (as the blog post on the Physics of Insulation explained).
 Another word of caution: not all R-Values are actually the result of lab testing.
 And yet another: ‘temperature ratings’ on sleeping mats are manufacturer’s estimates, not empirical test results.
 Do they relate to air temperature?
 Ground temperature?
 It is anyone’s guess…